 The Au NP colloids were dropped on a TEM grid and were analyzed using a Jeol 2100 TEM microscope operated at 200 kV.
-The size of the nanoparticles was evaluated using the ImageJ software and the average diameter evaluated from at least 200 individual nanoparticles.
+The size of the nanoparticles was evaluated using the ImageJ software and the average diameter was evaluated from at least 200 individual nanoparticles from different micrographs to ensure that they are representative for the sample.